apigear-io/apigear-docs/content/en/guide/modules.md

 To create a new module:

 - Open [ApiGear](https://app.apigear.io) and login.
-- Select the workspace and project you want to add the module to
+- Select a project inside a workspace to add the module
 - Inside the project click "Create Module" and fill in the module form.
 - A module name defines a namespace for your API and should only contain lowercase letters, numbers and the '.' (dot).
 For example `media.server`
 - The module url will be `https://app.apigear/<workspace>/<project>/<module>/`.